 Ataxia South Wales - 'Ataxia' means ‘lack of order’.
 People with ataxia have problems with movement, balance, and speech

-Care Council for Wales - the social care workforce regulator in Wales responsible for promoting and securing high standards across the social services and social care workforce.
+Social Care Wales (formaly Care Council for Wales) - the social care workforce regulator in Wales responsible for promoting and securing high standards across the social services and social care workforce.

 Carers Wales - Carers Wales is a charity set up to support people who care for an elderly relative, a sick friend or a disabled family member.
 We are part of Carers UK.